 Over time, the TECAID Project Leadership Team has been comprised of three sub-groups working together in concert: the TECAID Principal Investigator (PI) Team; the Subject Matter Experts Team; and the External Evaluator.
-You’ll find details about each team and its activities in this section of the TECAID website.
+Below we provide details about the TECAID PI Team.

-Diane Matt is Research and Grants Advisor with Women in Engineering Proactive Network (WEPAN).
-The inaugural executive director of WEPAN, Matt has been an agent of change, spearheading numerous transformational grant-funded projects to help realize WEPAN's vision of sustainable, systemic inclusion in engineering.
+Diane Matt originally served as PI for the TECAID project and executive director for is Research and Grants Advisor with the Women in Engineering Proactive Network (WEPAN).
+As the inaugural executive director of WEPAN, Matt has been an agent of change, spearheading numerous transformational grant-funded projects to help realize WEPAN's vision of sustainable, systemic inclusion in engineering.
 With 30 years of experience in membership association leadership, Matt holds B.A. and M.Sc. degrees in geology.

 During TECAID’s initial years, Thomas Perry, P.E. served as Director of Engineering Education for the American Society of Mechanical Engineers (ASME).
 He is now retired from that position and serves TECAID in an advisory role as an ASME volunteer.